neumannd/WorkingExamples/README.md

 The script merges select model output variables (of atmospheric concentrations and depositions) as well as meteorological and land-use input data into one file per day.
 Some variables are aggregated during this process and some others are newly calculated.
+The grid (lambert conformal conic projections) is not interpolated but properly documented according to CF-conventions.
-The cdos and NCOs are used for this work.
+Generally, the file conforms with the CF-conventions.
+There are some standard names with ambiguous meaning.
+Please read the READMe of the CERA data set for details.
+The cdos and NCOs are used for all of this work.

 In future version, I will add example in- and output files.
 For now, please have a look at the data published